-Budgeted cost: £4985
+Budgeted cost: £7359

-Activity Evidence that supports this approach Challenge number(s) addressed ELSA (Emotional Literacy) Training x 1 TA The EEF states that training staff who deliver small group support is likely to increase impact. £400 1 leading to improvement in 2 and 4 Recruitment of experienced TA to provide nurture/1: 1 support 4 afternoons per week.
-The EEF report on Making Best Use of TAs shows the importance of having experienced TAs working with the children. £3685 1 leading to improvement in 2,3,4,5 VNET Deep Dive Early Reading CPD for all staff The EEF clearly indicates the need for a robust and engaging pedagogy to systematically teach pupils a comprehensive set of lettersound relationships for reading and sound-letter relationships for spelling. £100 2 and 4 The Learning Partnership: Higher order thinking skills CPD for staff on how to extend GD through higher order thinking skills (focus on maths) The EEF states that training staff who deliver small group support is likely to increase impact. £300 4 TALK BOOST (2 x TA Training time) Training EYFS and early KS1 intervention.
-In line with EEF which states that it is important that language activities are matched to learners' current stage of development, so that it extends their learning and supports the curriculum. £500 2 and 4
+Activity Evidence that supports this approach Challenge number(s) addressed ELSA (Emotional Literacy) Training x 1 TA + Cover pay + Supervision The EEF states that training staff who deliver small group support is likely to increase impact. £500 + £400 + £160 1 leading to improvement in 2 and 4 ELSA training starting 20.1.23.
+January 2023 - 8 children being supported by ELSA SEMH Training/ Mental Health First Aider + Nurture Network The EEF states that training staff who deliver small group support is likely to increase impact. £ 500 1 leading to improvement in 2 and 4 Mental Health First Aider course completed November 2022 Teaching Emotional Literacy (PHSE) The EEF states that training staff who deliver small group support is likely to increase impact. £175 Teacher attending VNET 'Teaching Emotional Literacy' 31.1.23 Recruitment of experienced TA to provide nurture/1: 1 support 4 afternoons per week.
+The EEF report on Making Best Use of TAs shows the importance of having experienced TAs working with the children. £3685 1 leading to improvement in 2,3,4,5 VNET Reading/ Sentence/ Reading Stamina training sessions The EEF clearly indicates the need for a robust and engaging pedagogy to systematically teach pupils a comprehensive set of lettersound relationships for reading and sound-letter relationships for spelling. £700 2 and 4 CPD 3.1.23 All Staff.
+KS1 + EYFS 'Teaching Strong Sentences KS1' + 'Indepth Reading KS2' all KS2 staff.
+VNET: Cognitive Science learning skills CPD for staff on how to incorporate cognitive science strategies into group work/ teaching.
+The EEF states that training staff who deliver small group support is likely to increase impact.
+4 Learning More, Remembering More VNET completed 7.3.23

+£300 TA VNET Training , 10 sessions + cover Training EYFS and early KS1 intervention.
+In line with EEF which states that it is important that language activities are matched to learners' current stage of development, so that it extends their learning and supports the curriculum. £500 + £439 2 and 4 TA training ongoing through monthly sessions